WillBarden/Erlang/README.md

-# wbws
-Will's web server
+Erlang web server for learning Erlang.
+Implemented a knock-off crude auth system in Erlang for practice.